Mineral Fakes, Frauds and Scams

 Right: Irradiated quartz 9 cm tall from the same locality.
 Photo: Vítězslav Snášel

-But mineral fakes and frauds have become so commonplace that you can see many of the treatments mentioned above at each and every mineral show you attend.
-I dont want to offend any honest and dealer or serious mineral collector selling leftovers at shows, but buyers must stay extremely cautious and critical when they shop.
+Mineral fakes and frauds have become so commonplace that you can see many of the treatments mentioned above at each and every mineral show you attend.
+I don't want to offend any honest dealer or serious mineral collector selling leftovers at shows, but buyers must stay extremely cautious and critical when they shop.